zxyang/cordova-plugin-clientcertificate/README.md

 # Cordova Client Certificate Plugin

 This plugin uses iOS implementation and API from mwaylabs/cordova-plugin-client-certificate

-This plugin is a forked from zxyang/cordova-plugin-clientcertificate
+This plugin is forked from zxyang/cordova-plugin-clientcertificate / addictic/cordova-plugin-client-certificate-addictic

-This plugin handles client certificate request from both iOS and Android WebView the full path to the certificat is required.
+This plugin handles client certificate request from both iOS and Android WebView; the full path to the certificate is required.

-This plugin read the certificate in any folder even in a cordova.file.dataDirectory (r/w folder).
-(So you can retrieve you cert file from a API and use it)
+This plugin reads the certificate in any folder even in a cordova.file.dataDirectory (r/w folder).
+(So you can retrieve a cert file from an API and use it)

-#Todo
+# FUTURE TODO

-Add Windows platform
+- Add Windows platform

-#Prerequisites
+# usage

+## Prerequisites

-Add to config.xml the following
+Add the following to `config.xml`:

 ```xml
 <platform name="android">
 	<preference name="AndroidPersistentFileLocation" value="Internal" />